Chapter 8A Weighted Voting Rights

 Communication with Shareholders

-An issuer with a WVR structure must comply with Section E "Communication with Shareholders" of Appendix 14 these rules.
+An issuer with a WVR structure must comply with Section F "Shareholders Engagement" in Part 2 of Appendix 14 to these rules.

 A new applicant and its directors must confirm to the Exchange, as part of its listing application, that its directors (including those that are beneficiaries of weighted voting rights and independent non-executive directors), senior management, and company secretary have undertaken training on these rules and the risks associated with a WVR structure.